-Arguments in favor of the Panasonic Lumix DC-G9:
+Advantages of the Panasonic Lumix DC-G9:

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (3680k vs 2360k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2360k dots).

 - More affordable: Was released into a lower priced segment (15 percent cheaper at launch).